tristan-hornetz/node/doc/api/deprecations.md

 with inappropriate names is deprecated.

-As the original API was undocumented and not generally useful for non-internal code, no replacement API is provided.
+As the original API was undocumented and not generally useful for non-internal code, no 99.0.0nt API is provided.

 ### DEP0074: `REPLServer.bufferedCommand`